smile-health/backend/README.md

 # SMILE Backend

 ## About
-This document purpose to provide information about SMILE backend installation.
+This document aims to provide a guide for installing the SMILE backend.

 ## Stacks